-While I don’t want to make the claim that mashed cauliflower tastes just like mashed potatoes it is pretty darn close.
+While I certainly don’t think that mashed cauliflower tastes just like mashed potatoes but, it’s pretty darn close.
 I whip them using my hand mixer which leaves a bit of texture that we really enjoy.

-- 1 medium onion, diced
+- 1 medium onion diced

-- 1 medium green bell pepper, diced
+- 1 medium green bell pepper diced

-- 1 medium red bell pepper, diced
+- 1 medium red bell pepper diced

-- olive oil
+- 1 Tbsp olive oil

-- 4 cloves of garlic, minced
+- 3 medium cloves garlic minced

 - 3 lb lean ground beef

-- 1 oz can pureed tomatoes
+- 1 15 oz can pureed tomatoes

-- ⅔ cup ketchup or chili sauce
+- 2/3 cup chili sauce i.e. Heinz

 - 3 Tbsp Worcestershire sauce